sporksmith/objgraph/README.md

 `crate::rc::RootedRc` and `crate::refcell::RootedRefCell` are associated with a `Root`, and require the caller to prove they hold that `Root`'s lock; this allows them to avoid having to perform any additional atomic operations.

+It's not clear to me yet whether the performance gains are generally worth the extra complexity vs. just using more "mainstream" `Send` and `Sync` equivalents.
+In the case of shadow, and maybe other projects being ported from C, the idea is to allow porting C code to Rust code in a relatively straightforward way without having to worry too much about "death by a thousand cuts" performance degradation from introducing many new atomic operations.
+Once we have used this technique to migrate most of shadow's code to Rust, the plan will be to compare macro benchmarks with this crate's internals replaced by the more mainstream thread-safe equivalents.

 ## Performance And Send/Sync